 The curriculum requirement for the M.B.A. ranges from 36-45 credits, depending on previous academic experiences.
-Students who have a 3.00 or better GPA in the M.B.A. program may add an optional concentration in either entrepreneurship and innovation, finance, or marketing by taking one additional course beyond the two required for an M.B.A.
+Students who have a 3.00 or better GPA in the M.B.A. program may add an optional concentration in entrepreneurship and innovation, finance, or marketing by taking one additional course beyond the two required for an M.B.A.
 A concentration is not required for graduation, but it provides the opportunity to study interdisciplinary business issues in greater depth and increase the marketability of a graduate.
 Students must have a cumulative Samford graduate GPA of 3.00 or better in order to graduate.

-Master of Business Administration Required Courses Course Credits Total Required Credits

-MBA Prerequisite Courses 0-9
+MBA Prerequisite Courses: 0-9 Credits\

-ACCT 511 Financial Accounting for Managers 3

-ECON 512 Foundations of Economics and Statistics 3

-FINC 514 Corporate Finance 3
+- ACCT 511 Financial Accounting for Managers (3) - ECON 512 Foundations of Economics and Statistics (3) - FINC 514 Corporate Finance (3)

-MBA Program Core 30
+MBA Program Core: 30 Credits

-ACCT 519 Accounting for Decision Making 3

-BUSA 505 Managerial Communications & Analysis 3

-BUSA 533 MIS and Communications Technology 3

-BUSA 551 Operations Management 3

-BUSA 552 Managing Corporate Integrity 3

-ECON 520 Economics of Competitive Strategy 3

-FINC 521 Managerial Finance 3

-MNGT 535 Human Resources & Organization Mgt 3

-MNGT 561 Strategic Management 3

-MARK 541 Marketing Strategy 3
+- ACCT 519 Accounting for Decision-Making (3) - BUSA 505 Managerial Communications and Analysis (3) \\ - BUSA 533 Management Information Systems (MIS) and Communications Technology (3) - BUSA 551 Operations Management (3) - BUSA 552 Managing Corporate Integrity (3) - ECON 520 The Economics of Competitive Strategy (3) - FINC 521 Managerial Finance (3) - MNGT 535 Human Resources and Organization Management (3) - MNGT 561 Strategic Management (3) \\\ - MARK 541 Marketing Strategy (3)

-MBA Electives (select two courses from the list of 6
+MBA Electives: 6 Credits (Select two courses from the list of M.B.A.
+Electives)

-M.B.A. electives)

-Total Required Cr edits 36-45